Shubham-Zone/Task-Tracker-App/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`).
 4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this template according to your project's specific needs and add more details as required.